Life Sciences in Japan

 Molecular & Cellular Biology

 Larry Morand grew up in Santa Monica, California.
 He was always intrigued by the natural world, and the daily life of people.
-He attended Humboldt State University (BA Chemistry) and Purdue University (PhD Biochemistry); and conducted nine years of post-doctoral research at UC Davis.
-He currently holds a dual appointment in Department of Molecular & Cellular Biology, UC Davis, as a Lecturer and as an Academic Coordinator.
-As an Academic Coordinator since 2010, he helps manage, update and run the teaching labs in MCB.
-As a Lecturer since 1998, he teaches primarily in the Molecular Biology and Biochemistry Laboratory course; he also has taught the Genetics and the Cell Biology lecture courses, and the Cell Biology Laboratory course.
+He attended Humboldt State University (BA Chemistry) and Purdue University (PhD Biochemistry); and conducted nine years of research at UC Davis.
+He currently holds a dual appointment in Molecular & Cellular Biology at UC Davis as a Lecturer and as an Academic Coordinator.
+In both positions, he manages, updates and teaches in the upper division laboratory courses in Molecular and Cellular Biology; he also has taught the Genetics and the Cell Biology lecture courses.
 Larry enjoys teaching the Molecular Biology and Biochemistry Lab course, which typically has 32 students per room allowing for a didactic learning environment.
 Also, he gets to know his students fairly well and supports their post-graduate endeavors as best he can.
 His teaching philosophy is based on the notion that “The Individual is Important."

 Larry’s other campus activities reflect his student focus.
 For 11 years, he served on the Pre-Health Professions Advisory Committee at UC Davis interviewing students pursuing Medicine, Dentistry, Pharmacy, and Optometry, and wrote cover letters for their applications.
 During the interview sessions, he also provided advice and encouragement when needed.
 He frequently serves on a student run panel, “How to get letters of recommendation from a professor”; he is credited for his candor and reassurance.
 He is the faculty advisor for the UC Davis student chapter of the American Society of Biochemistry and Molecular Biology (ASBMB), a professional national organization to promote research careers.
 He has provided guest lectures for Ritsumeikan University students at UC Davis here to study English, and arranged a social gathering between the participants in the UC Davis Summer Abroad program, Life Sciences in Japan, and the Ritsumeikan students, hoping to foster friendships that will continue when the UC students travel to Ritsumeikan.